 Application for Aid and Attendance Benefits is a complex and lengthy process.
 The forms are available for you to do this yourself, but be advised that if you apply and your application is denied, you must wait a year before you can reapply.
 For these reasons, many people seek assistance in completing the application.
 Note: It is illegal for anyone to charge you a fee to help complete the application or file for benefits.

 The cost of assisted living, nursing home or home health care can be substantial.
-The average cost of assisted is approximately 60% of the cost of a nursing home, while the average cost of a nursing home in the Southeast Tennessee area is approximately $6,700 per month and the national median hourly rate for a licensed home health aide is $21.
+In fact, a 2017 survey conducted by Genworth Financial found that the national median monthly rate for a one-bedroom apartment in an assisted living facility runs $3,750, the national median monthly rate for a semi-private nursing home room is $7,148, and the national median monthly rate for a licensed home health aide is $4,099.
 Aid and Attendance Benefits could help defray these types of costs for qualified veterans and their surviving spouses.

 *Note: these maximum benefit amounts may fluctuate and the actual benefit that is approved may be less.